 What to do:

-Start by gathering feedback from employees.
+Start by gathering feedback from employees and stakeholders.
 The existing system isn’t valuable if no one wants to use it.
 If you aren’t able to improve the system experience to be seamless, mobile-friendly and accessible, adoption will suffer.
 If it’s time for replacement, look for platforms with intuitive interfaces and mobile-first design.

 Ready to start your digital transformation journey?